JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create a GET API request for the list you want to retrieve data from
-2. Implement a test code to check the status code
+2. Implement a test code in Postman to check the status code
 3. Send: /Test /1. /GET-request - getAllVenue

 ### Expected result